noi-techpark/odh-docs/source/includes/bugrepo.rst

 https://github.com/noi-techpark/bdp-core/issues

-If your feedback is related to the Open Data Hub Documentation, please send an email to :email:`help@opendatahub.bz.it`: our Customer Service will take charge of it.
+If your feedback is related to the Open Data Hub Documentation, please send an email to :email:`help@opendatahub.com`: our Customer Service will take charge of it.

 However, if you feel confident with :fa:`github` GitHub, you can